 Built by retired sea-captain Cornelius Jensen and his wife Mercedes Alvarado in the early 1870s, today this historic ranch preserves the rhythm of farm life from a time before even citrus was king.
 Now just 30-acres of what was once an expansive ranch, Riverside County has set aside an oasis of historic farmland in the ever-growing city of Jurupa Valley.
 Visitors to our site can wander through our orchards, feed our resident farm animals, or just walk through the historic ranch house. read more...

 Ranch house and museum tours are suspended until further notice.
 Outdoor activities are permissible during open hours.
-Masks not required for Covid-19 vaccinated guests.
+Masks are required for all indoor visiting.

 See site hours below: